Safety is Our Top Priority

 Phone: (425) 280-4916

-On July 29, 2001 a 110 HP Case traction engine exploded at a fairgrounds in Medina, Ohio, killing five and injuring forty-seven others.
+On July 29, 2001, a 110 HP Case traction engine exploded at a fairground in Medina, Ohio, killing five and injuring forty-seven others.
 Operator error was determined as the primary cause.
 Because of the media attention given to this event, many hobby live steam organizations throughout the USA were concerned that strict regulatory measures might be imposed by government agencies.
 In the preface to the NWSS Guidelines for Operating Safety in our Hobby (G.O.S.H.), the following statement summed up a part of our concern:

 "...like it or not, both the boating world and the world of hobby steam are becoming increasingly regulated.
 There is a growing risk of hobby steamboating becoming subject to unsuitable regulations made by people who don't understand its nature or scale.
 Because of the duration of its existence and expertise of its members, the NWSS has the opportunity to demonstrate that we take seriously those matters which potential regulators may believe require attention.
 Hopefully, this proactive stance will allow us input in any future discussions of proposed regulations."

-To better fulfill these goals and insure uniformity, at its quarterly meeting on January 14, 2012, and after substantial discussion, the Board of Directors adopted the Boiler Safety Check Procedure and its accompanying documents.
+To better fulfill these goals and ensure uniformity, at its quarterly meeting on January 14, 2012, and after substantial discussion, the Board of Directors adopted the Boiler Safety Check Procedure and its accompanying documents.
 Naturally, this procedure will be amended from time to time and any changes will be noted.

 The statement below comes from the Board's minutes of the April 14, 2012, meeting and reflects their views.